pwnxpl0it/idkmng/README.md

 Example!
 5 ff.html
 ```

-With this integration, you can create dynamic and flexible templates that combine the strengths of both `idkmng` and Liquid.
+With this integration, you can create dynamic and flexible templates that combine the strengths of both `spark` and Liquid.

 ## Automated Template generation 🚀
-Also there is one more time saving way! if you have some files in `/foo/bar/` you can just run `idkmng init` and it will create a template for you with directory name `bar.toml` and it will have all your files in it! 🌸
+Also there is one more time saving way! if you have some files in `/foo/bar/` you can just run `spark init` and it will create a template for you with directory name `bar.toml` and it will have all your files in it! 🌸

 ```console
 $ tree